Chintagagan/ETL_Workflow/README.md

   - Configure the security groups to allow access from your local machine or AWS Lambda functions.

-<h2>Step 3: Import Libraries and Configure AWS Resources</h2>

-- Import boto3, pandas, sqlalchemy, and logging in your ETL script.
-- Set up AWS credentials and connection details in your environment variables or AWS configuration files to securely access S3 and RDS.

 <h2>Step 2: AWS Setup</h2>